-systemd is a system and service manager that is designed specifically for Linux kernel.
+Systemd is a system and service manager that is designed specifically for Linux kernel.
 It replaces the init process to become the first process (PID = 1) that gets executed in user space during the Linux start-up process.
-In this article, we will study the basics of systemd.
+In this tutorial, we will study the basics of systemd.

-Note - The term init in this article refers to sysvinit.
+Note: The term 'init' in this tutorial refers to 'sysvinit'.

 Once the system is successfully brought up, the init process continues to run and waits for special commands like ‘shutdown’, which are used to shut down a Linux system.
 In short, now the task of the init process is to gracefully shutdown the system.

 For years, the init remained a perfect system to bring up and shutdown Linux-based systems.
 But as time passed by, the system became slow and inflexible, especially for the modern-day computers.

 So, upstart in 2006 and systemd in 2010 was proposed to replace the existing and widely used init system.
 Both the systems had their own supporters, and after a long conflict systemd was chosen as the new system to replace init.